d0c0nn0r/windows-integration-info/README.md

 A pre-built example [batch file](./gatherLocal.bat) is provided.

-- Copy the windevops.cli.exe to any machine,
+- Copy the win-int-info.cli.exe to any machine,
 - Copy or manually recreate this [batch file](./gatherLocal.bat).
 - Open a cmd shell, and execute the batch file
 - Copy all files created in the "C:\temp\piInfoGathering"